Showing posts with label hotels and motels. Show all posts

 The motel hugs the freeway tightly.
 (Picture by author, 7/20)

-Ponderosa Motor Inn first opened in 1971 at the intersection of Ponderosa Road and State Highway 6 (3702 Highway 6 South), citing the highway's presence and the continued growth of the city in that direction, both of which were true.
-While the motel had a restaurant, private club, and meeting rooms, all of which were standard in motels modeled after the standards that the growing Holiday Inn chain pioneered in the 1950s and 1960s, it was very isolated from just about anything, about two miles from the nearest commercial establishments on Texas Avenue (near modern-day Holleman), and a few years before even the Southwood Valley area began to take off, which would see new development, such as Kmart and Doux Chene Apartments within a few years.
+Ponderosa Motor Inn first opened in 1971 at the intersection of Ponderosa Road and State Highway 6 (3702 Highway 6 South and formerly 3702 Texas Avenue), citing the highway's presence and the continued growth of the city in that direction, both of which were true.
+While the motel had a restaurant, private club, and meeting rooms, all of which were standard in motels modeled after the standards that the growing Holiday Inn chain pioneered in the 1950s and 1960s, it was very isolated from just about anything, about two miles from the nearest commercial establishments on Texas Avenue (near modern-day Holleman).
+It was also a few years before even the Southwood Valley area began to take off, which within a few years would see new development, such as Kmart and Doux Chene Apartments within a few years.

-As a testament to the old age of the property, some mercury-vapor lights still hang.
-It wasn't nearly as green as my camera it thought it was.
+As a testament to the old age of the property, some mercury-vapor lights still hang, though not NEARLY as green as my camera it thought it was.

 Ponderosa Motor Inn soon built an addition to the main two-story building and another building out back with additional rooms facing east and west, and for the next three decades it would be the furthest south motel/hotel in the city until Navasota.
 It wasn't until 2001, when Courtyard by Marriott built a hotel at Woodcreek Road and the Highway 6 frontage road, ending the motel's dominance as the furthest south hotel, and unlike the motel, was a true hotel with interior corridors.
 By that time, the area that Ponderosa had once been alone in was starting to get rather built-up, and it wasn't slowing down.